franke-hub/SDL/doc/cpp/pub_latch-SHR.md

 //       Latch.h reference manual: SHR_latch
 //
 // Last change date-
-//       2025/11/04
+//       2026/03/04
 //
 -------------------------------------------------------------------------- -->
 ###### Defined in header <pub/Latch.h>

 ## <a id=shr_latch>pub::SHR_latch</a>

-The SHR_latch is a spin Latch that may be held by multiple threads in shared mode or by one thread in exclusive mode.
+The SHR_latch is a spin Latch counter.
+Method lock increments the counter and method unlock decrements it.

-The XCL_latch is used to obtain exclusive mode access.
+The counter's high-order bit indicates exclusive latch reservation.
+While reserved, the SHR_latch's try_lock returns failure and method lock spins, waiting for the reserve to be released.

+Applications *MUST NOT* lock the SHR_latch recursively.
+Doing so can result in a livelock between the SHR_latch and an XCL_latch.

 <!-- ===================================================================== -->
 ---
 #### <a id=is_held>void pub::SHR_latch::is_held</a>

-Returns TRUE if the latch is held, without regard to which Thread holds the Latch.
+Returns TRUE if the latch is held, without regard to which Thread holds the Latch or whether the latch is held in shared or exclusive mode.

 ---
 #### <a id=lock>void pub::SHR_latch::lock</a>